gobolinux/Documentation/What-makes-GoboLinux-unique?.md

-GoboLinux has a directory structure different from other Linux distributions.
-In GoboLinux, all files for a program, including executables, headers and libraries, are installed below a single directory that belongs to that program.
+**GoboLinux** has a directory structure different from most other Linux distributions.
+In **GoboLinux**, all files for a program, including executables, headers and libraries, are installed below a single directory that belongs to that program.

 So the `ping` utility might reside in

     /Programs/Netkit-Base/0.17/bin/ping